Stochastic heat differences between many-particle and density field descriptions

-For simplicity, say, in the absence of nonconservative force, the plausible phenomenological description would correspond to the one with the time-dependent parameters, where the friction coefficient or the noise is replaced as $\gamma \rightarrow \gamma (t,t_0)$ or ${\boldsymbol \zeta}_i(t) \rightarrow {\boldsymbol \zeta}_i(t,t_0)$ in the conventional stationary Langevin eq.~(\ref{Lang_colloid}), respectively, as well as the the time-dependent potentials with $t_0$ denoting the origin of time:
+For simplicity, say, in the absence of nonconservative force, the plausible phenomenological description would correspond to the one with the time-dependent parameters, where the friction coefficient or the noise is replaced as $\gamma \rightarrow \gamma (t,t_0)$ or ${\boldsymbol \zeta}_i(t) \rightarrow {\boldsymbol \zeta}_i(t,t_0)$ in the conventional stationary Langevin equation~(\ref{Lang_colloid}), respectively, as well as the the time-dependent potentials with $t_0$ denoting the origin of time:

 Whereas the presence of the potential of mean force~\cite{PhysRep_Schilling_2022,EPL_Glatzel_Schilling_2021} or the non-equilibrium processes do not generally satisfy the standard FDR of the second kind, if it holds, or if the different coarse-graining schemes to satisfy it such as harmonic bath proposed by Zwanwig~\cite{JStatPhys_Zwanzig_1973} are effective, we analogously assume that the noise is identified by the gaussian distribution with $\left< {\boldsymbol \zeta}_i(t,t_0) \right>={\bm 0}$ and the FDR of the second kind: